Investments’ Environmental Impacts on Ecosystems & Biodiversity

 No matter what the company’s activities are, you may go back to the Logical Model if needed.

-To help readers assess the impact scale and value, you should contextualise the impact.
+To help readers assess the impact severity and value, you should contextualise the impact.
 For instance:

 • How extensive is the company’s deforestation compared to the industry it is part of?
 (Learn more about comparisons here.)